kylemellander/hearthstone_companion/README.md

-# Template for: Ember Cli (1.13.8), Rails (4.2.4), Simple Auth, & Devise

-This template is designed to make it easy to start a project that uses Rails as a backend and Ember CLI as the frontend and use authentication.

-> Giving you a chance to make that Ember/Rails app you wanted to,
-> without the headache of trying to piece together outdated documentation.
+# Hearthstone Companion

+Hearthstone Companion or MyHearth is a companion app to the online card game, Hearthstone.
+It allows you to manage your collection and find ways to improve and use your cards.

+> Dynamically add and manage your Hearthstone Collection and help you be better Hearthstone player.

 ### Version
 1.0.0

 ### Features
+* Collection Manager
-* Login
+* Pack Recommendations
-* Sign Up
+* Collection Statistics
-* Error & Success Messages

 ### Tech
 * Ember CLI